dkatavic/onedrive-api/README.md

 It's built for internal project so it supports only basic CRUD operations needed for project (for now).
 I will accept any pull requests.

-### Breaking change from 0.1

-- Since version 0.1 this repo is using `graph.microsoft.com` API instead of `api.onedrive.com` to support enterprise accounts too.
-You should verify that you are authorizing against `graph.microsoft.com`.
-All of the API's are working indentically

 # Install

 ```sh